yousefvand/shellman-ebook/manuscript/basics.md

 # Version:       1.0.0
 ```

 Use `region` snippet to define a `functions` region and put all of your functions there.
 Remember you need to define functions before you can use them so it is a good idea to put them on the top of the script (after summary).
+If function `B` calls function `A`, then function `A` definition should precede definition of function `B`.

 ```bash
 #!/usr/bin/env bash